 The digital withdrawal rate fell for its sixth straight month, to 4% of all withdrawals made.
 This could be an indication that workers are cashing out more of their paychecks instead of leaving a bit of extra money in their bank accounts for use later on.

 Other digital financial transactions among and between garment workers in January were conducted at rates similar to previous months.

 In January, 26% of respondents said they themselves weren’t eating enough; 25% of respondents said the head of their household wasn’t eating enough; and 20% said their children weren’t eating enough.
 These actually represent the best numbers we’ve received since we began surveying respondents about household food security this past April.
 January also marked the ninth month in a row that food security for workers themselves and the heads of households improved, and the sixth month in a row of improved food security for children.

 The household illness rate ticked up slightly in January to 26% from 21% in December.
 The share of parties who were ill actually decreased for the respondents themselves, as the share of ill parties who were either children or parents ticked up slightly.

 Household injury rates remained low with just 3% of respondents reporting an injury to a member of their household.
 And as with those reporting a household illness, the vast majority of respondents reporting a household injury told us that they sought medical attention with no problem.

-The monthly data from April 2020 to January 2021 presented here come from interviews conducted over the phone with a pool of 1,377 workers.
+The data are drawn from interviews with about 1,300 workers interviewed weekly from April 2020 to January 2021.
+The number of worker responses in a particular month vary depending on interview participation rates throughout the month, but were never below 1,206 during this period.
 These workers are employed in factories spread across the five main industrial areas of Bangladesh (Chittagong, Dhaka City, Gazipur, Narayanganj, and Savar).
 Just over three-quarters of the working respondents are women, roughly representative of workers in the sector as a whole.